Frequently Asked Questions

 How accurate are the prices?

-Can I book flights and hotels through Atlas?
+Can I book flights and hotels through Voyager?

 Not yet.
-Atlas is currently a planning and itinerary tool.
+Voyager is currently a planning and itinerary tool.
 It helps you find the best options within your budget and organizes them into a day-by-day plan.
 Booking integration is on our roadmap.

 Will recommendations be biased toward partners?

-No. Atlas has no affiliate partnerships or pay-for-placement deals.
+No. Voyager has no partnerships, no affiliate links, and no pay-for-placement deals.
 The agent optimizes purely for your stated preferences and budget.
 What you see is what the APIs return, filtered by your criteria.

 Privacy & Data